 It’s not a good month without an indie novel or two.
-Today I’ll be reviewing Reflections by Briana Morgan.
+Today I’ll be reviewing Princess of Ceshela by Teralyn Mitchell.
 Check out the review below and make sure to give your two cents in the comments section if you’ve already read the book, too!

 Rating: 4 stars

 Orphaned at the age of four, Elizabeth has always been haunted by a feeling of loss and loneliness and the unwavering desire to belong.

 Her life is turned upside down when she’s face to face with two strangers claiming to be her parents.
 Elizabeth quickly realizes that the last 14 years of her life have been a lie–not only are her parents alive: they are the king and queen of Ceshela.
 Suddenly this teenager goes from an orphan to a princess who is next in line for the throne.

 Elizabeth begrudgingly returns to Ceshela with little awareness of the dangers that are stalking her, and is quickly swept up in a world she never dreamed of.
 This world happens to include an overbearing captain of the guard named Nicholas who annoys her however possible.

 Will the Princess of Ceshela find her place in her new kingdom, or is she doomed to a life of duty with no true happiness?